cucumber/docs/content/community/not-cucumber.md

 {{% text "javascript,ruby" %}}IntelliJ is a Java IDE.{{% /text %}}
 {{% block "java,kotlin" %}}
 The IntelliJ "Cucumber for Java" plugin is maintained by JetBrains, the creators of IntelliJ.
 Please check [YouTrack](https://youtrack.jetbrains.com) to see if your issue has been reported yet (and vote for it!).
 If not, you can create an issue yourself.
-You need to

-IntelliJ and Cucumber v1.x
-:  For "Cucumber java" check that you are using the "Program arguments:" of ```--plugin org.jetbrains.plugins.cucumber.java.run.CucumberJvmSMFormatter```

-IntelliJ and Cucumber v4.x
-:  For "Cucumber java" check that you are using the "Program arguments:" of ```--plugin org.jetbrains.plugins.cucumber.java.run.CucumberJvm3SMFormatter```
-Currently no output appears whilst cucumber is executing, you will only see "Running tests..." until all tests have completed.
-Stay with Cucumber v1.x if you require realtime feedback as tests execute.
+IntelliJ's support for Cucumber is via plugins.
+The plugin that you need to use depends upon what version of IntelliJ your are using, and what version of Cucumber your trying to use.

+If you upgrade Cucumber or IntelliJ you might need to recreate your Run/Debug Configuration so the correct plugin is used.
+Right-Click on the feature file and select "Run 'Feature: ...'".

+Configuration that you set via Maven/Gradle/Junit/TestNG is not imported into IntelliJ configuration so you might need to alter any of these values;
+Main class
+Glue
+Feature or folder path
+VM options
+Program arguments
+Working directory
+Environment variables
+Use classpath of module
 {{% /block %}}

 ## Eclipse